Environment

 Underwatering

-Because this species prefers consistent moisture, even mild drying beyond its comfort range can trigger curling, often alongside some crisping at the very edges if the dry period continues.
+Because this species prefers consistent moisture, even mild drying beyond its comfort range can trigger curling, often alongside some crisping at the very edges if the dry period continues, and the curling in this case tends to affect the whole plant fairly evenly rather than favoring one side.

 Heat stress or direct light exposure